Our privacy notice

 We're committed to transparency.
 This notice tells you all about how we use your personal data.

 Who we are

 We're Cuvva Limited (Cuvva, we, our, us).
 We're authorised and regulated by the Financial Conduct Authority (FCA) under number 690273.
 And we're registered with the Information Commissioner's Office under number ZA056769.

 We have an independent Data Protection Officer too, they're called Aphaia Ltd. You can contact them at firstname.lastname@example.org, or you can write to them at Aphaia Ltd, Eagle House, 163 City Road, London, EC1V 1NR.
 It can take a few days to process requests directed to Aphaia, so you might want to send the request to us directly.

 Personal data means information which can be used to identify you.
 We need personal data to see if we can cover you, to calculate your pricing, to help with any claims, and to deliver the best experience.

 We see if we can cover you, and calculate your pricing automatically.
 You can always chat to a human about any automated decision-making in the app.
 We're available between 6am and 1am, everyday.

 As with all insurance, working out your pricing requires profiling.
 This means your pricing will be influenced by things like your age, job and location at the time of your quote.

-We'll collect anything we need via the app, our website and any other interactions you might have with us.
+We'll collect anything we need via the app, our website, relevant third parties, and any other interactions you might have with us.
 There's more detail on the information we ask for here.